CodigosCrespo/tron_remix/README.md

 Complications/Challenges/Handicaps:
 - Kept confusing vanilla js with jquery.
 - Currently unable to wrap my head around scope and connecting js to everything
-- Should have devoted more time to Canvas, rather than hesitating to use it Future Improvements:
+- Should have devoted more time to Canvas, rather than hesitating to use it.

+Future Improvements:
 - Many, will add later.

 ### Authors
-Hello, my name is...
+Myself, my very confused self.
 #### Inspiration & References
 - [Adam Khoury Canvas Bootcamp](https://www.youtube.com/watch?v=bCYz_N6BIPw&list=PLlkGN-8wjPHWYT_00xdUibDPfHZ3Zm8i3)
     - Clear and concise intro to the rabbit hole that is Canvas.